-Payment on Change in Control
+Payment on Change of Control

-No named Executive Officer, other than Joseph J. Plumeri, has change in control provisions in his employment agreement.
-Mr. Plumeri joined Willis when it was privately owned, predominantly by KKR.
-In order to recruit an individual of the right caliber to fill the role of Chairman and Chief Executive Officer of the Company as then existed, and given the range of exit strategies available to KKR, it was considered appropriate at that time to include provisions which provide protection in the case of a termination of employment following a change in control.
-Details of the change in control provisions applicable to Mr. Plumeri are contained in the section entitled "Potential Payments to the Chairman and Chief Executive on page [•]".
+No named Executive Officer, other than Joseph J. Plumeri, has change of control provisions in his employment agreement.
+Mr. Plumeri joined Willis when it was privately owned, predominantly by Kohlberg, Kravis & Roberts ("KKR").
+In order to recruit an individual of the right caliber to fill the role of Chairman and Chief Executive Officer of the Company as then existed, and given the range of exit strategies available to KKR, it was considered appropriate at that time to include provisions which provide protection in the case of a termination of employment following a change of control.
+Details of the change of control provisions applicable to Mr. Plumeri are contained in the section entitled "Potential Payments to the Chairman and Chief Executive" on page 32.